 Although an impressive wave of ‘New Year, Same Me’ hashtags have graced the internet this year, for many, January means a new year and therefore obligatory New Year’s resolutions.
 And what do the most common resolutions revolve around?
-You guessed it… being fit and healthy.
+You guessed it… diets.

 According to a new study, the average Brit will start (and fail) a whopping 189 diets in their lifetime.
 That’s on average three diets every year that end entirely unsuccessful!